This app will stop working on 3rd April 2017. But you can still listen to BBC iPlayer Radio via your browser by visiting bbc.co.uk/radio

 Matthew Sweet explores music, art and drama in Hull, the city where he grew up.

 Neil Gaiman talks Norse myths with Rana Mitter.
 And a look at the ugly side of Valentines

 Ian McMillan and guests examine the language of persuasion.

 Stuart Kelly addresses the philosophy of Martin Heidegger and his Scottish translator.

 Electrifying Jazz and World music.

-Kathryn Tickell presents world music and a live session from Balkan band Op Sa!
+Kathryn Tickell presents new music from around the world, plus a live session from Kefaya.